Dagenham East tube station: History

-The District Railway amalgamated with several other transport concerns to form London Transport in 1933, and became known as the District line.
+The District Railway was incorporated into London Transport in 1933, and became known as the District line.
 A new station at Heathway became the next station to the west in 1932 and Elm Park was added to the east in 1935.
 To cope with the increased demand from new housing developments, some services that had been terminating at Barking were extended to a new bay platform at Dagenham from 24 November 1935.
 (Note: The change was needed to allow peak Metropolitan line trains to be extended eastwards to terminate at Barking.)
 The 1947 timetable shows only a few services a day provided by the London, Midland and Scottish Railway and a frequent service provided by the District.
+After nationalisation of the railways in 1948 management of the station passed to British Railways.
 Dagenham East was renamed to its current name in 1949.
-After nationalisation of the railways in 1948 management of the station passed to British Railways.
-The station was predominantly served by the electric London Underground services and the main line platforms were eventually decommissioned in 1962, when those lines were overhead electrified.
-On 1 January 1969 ownership transferred to the London Underground.
-As part of the public–private partnership arrangement for maintenance of the London Underground, the station was refurbished by Metronet during 2005 and 2006.
+(Note: The renaming coincided with the transfer of the station from the London Midland Region to the Eastern Region.
+Heathway was renamed Dagenham Heathway on the same day.)
+The remaining Fenchurch Street–Southend services were withdrawn on 14 June 1962 with the introduction of full overhead line electric service.
+British Rail continued to manage the station despite providing none of the services and on 1 January 1969 ownership transferred to the London Underground.